Temple Street Productions: History

 Temple Street Productions was founded in 1996 by Patrick Whitley and Sheila Hockin.
-The Whitley and Hockin era saw production of Showtime co-production Queer as Folk and children’s comedy Darcy’s Wild Life, as well as the first seasons of Canada’s Next Top Model and Billable Hours.
+The Whitley and Hockin era saw production of Showtime co-production Queer as Folk and children's comedy Darcy’s Wild Life, as well as the first seasons of Canada’s Next Top Model and Billable Hours.
 In 2003, entertainment lawyers Ivan Schneeberg and David Fortier left Toronto law firm Goodmans LLP to enter the TV production business.
 Despite their lack of practical experience in television, they found employment with Temple Street, a former client of Goodmans, and used their legal expertise to produce the law office sitcom Billable Hours, written by another former Goodmans lawyer, Adam Till.

-In July 2006 three years after Ivan Schneeberg and David Fortier joined Temple Street Productions as heads of its's drama department, Temple Street Productions founders Patrick Whitley and Sheila Hockin sold their production outfit to its co-presidents & head of Temple Street Productions' scripted department arm Ivan Schneeberg and David Fortier, as Patrick Whitley retired from production, while Shelia Hockin became a freelance producer and continued to work with Temple Street Productions in a limited capacity.
-In Whitley and Hockin’s last year, the company generated $32 million from production, making it the 13th-most profitable independent Canadian production company.
-Schneeberg and Fortier are joined by managing director John Young, who has been instrumental in the company’s move to increase the output of digital media and branded content.
+In July 2006 three years after Ivan Schneeberg and David Fortier joined Temple Street Productions as heads of its drama department, Temple Street Productions founders Patrick Whitley and Sheila Hockin sold their production outfit to its co-presidents & head of Temple Street Productions' scripted department arm Ivan Schneeberg and David Fortier, as Patrick Whitley retired from production, while Shelia Hockin became a freelance producer and continued to work with Temple Street Productions in a limited capacity.
+In Whitley and Hockin's last year, the company generated $32 million from production, making it the 13th-most profitable independent Canadian production company.
+Schneeberg and Fortier are joined by managing director John Young, who has been instrumental in the company's move to increase the output of digital media and branded content.

 In 2009 and 2010, Temple Street was a key partner in The Remix Project, a social program to offer film and television production training to aspiring young filmmakers.
 The final result, a series of 10 short films, was screened at the TIFF Bell Lightbox in 2010 under the title City Life Film Project.